 CONCERT – Sunday February 23rd at 4 pm, Scoil Úna Naofa Hall

-We are choosing to mark the occasion with a Round Table Forum focussing on late starter orchestras, with an international dimension, including the possibility of SKYPE contributions from abroad, and will invite two guest players from Late Starter Orchestras at home and abroad so that we have members of TEN orchestras on stage.
+We are chose to mark the occasion with a Round Table Forum focusing on late starter orchestras, with an international dimension.
+We invited two guest players from Late Starter Orchestras at home and abroad so that we have members of TEN orchestras on stage.

 ROUND TABLE FORUM & CONCERT

 Here in Crumlin, in the heart of an urban community, we are delivering the three rights through the access programme for YOUTH, ages 4-

 St Agnes’ Parents String Orchestra is a large group organisation of St Agnes Community Centre for Music & the Arts with an age range from 20 to 80 and 100 plus members with a healthy and sustainable future.